mtulio/mtulio.labs/docs/articles/ocp-aws-local-zones-day-2.md

 <img src="https://acegif.com/wp-content/uploads/2020/b72nv6/partyparrt-40.gif">

-Now we can see the advantage of operating in the edge delivering applications to a client's close to the server, some insights from the values above:
+Now we can see the advantage of operating on the edge delivering applications to a client close to the server, some insights from the values above:
-- The time to connect to NYC zone was 3x faster than the parent region, and 10x faster than the location far from the user
+- The time to connect to the NYC zone was 3x faster than the parent region, and 10x faster than the location far from the user
 - The TTFB (`time_starttransfer`) was also 3 times faster than the parent region
 - The total time to deliver close to the user was about 30% faster than the parent region
-- The TTFB did not reported, but the server can be improved as the backend does some processing when calculating the GeoIP
+- The TTFB did not report, but the server can be improved as the backend does some processing when calculating the GeoIP

 <img src="https://i.stack.imgur.com/XGlad.gif">